Do You Have Anxiety? How to Deal with Anxiety at Work and Remain Professional

-Stress and anxiety are a part of life and happens to everyone.
-Public speaking, college finals, flying are all anxiety-inducing experiences for many people.
+Stress and anxiety are a part of life and happen to everyone.
+Public speaking, college finals, and flying are all anxiety-inducing experiences for many people.
 However, what causes anxiety in one person may not affect another person at all.

 Some people can deal with the incident that is causing anxiety and move on, while others can’t stop themselves from feeling stressed about everything.
 Every decision they make in their personal and professional life is dictated by their anxiety level.
 This type of anxiety can have a significant impact on you and your career.